YudongL2000/Tribbler/README.md

-## Tribbler Database
+## Tribbler information dissemination service
-This repository contains the implementation for Tribbler, a three layer distributed database, developed from a project from CMU (15-440, Fall 2020).
+This repository contains the implementation for Tribbler, a three layer  information dissemination service, developed from a project from CMU (15-440, Fall 2020).
 These instructions assume you have set your `GOPATH` to point to the repository's root `p3/` directory.